Talking Statues Islands Brygge 3 Copenhagen Denmark Tel +45 88 38 48 20 +45 25 34 23 93 CONTACT US

 How would you describe a creative development of the project Talking Statues?

 To understand the creative development of Talking Statues, the best picture I can give is trying to get water to a village from a lake and if you imagine a village is up on a mountain you have a problem.
-You have to get a water up into the mountain, and I feel in the same way with Talking Statues. (...)
-One day I was on the internet (...)
-I saw something that again made the creativity work and made me start finding solutions for how to get the water up to the village from this lake what was my first picture of the problem and when I say so the water would be a symbol of the history of the statue and the village that had need for the water will be people's interest.
+You have to get the water up into the mountain, and I feel in the same way with Talking Statues.
+This made the creativity work and made me start finding solutions for how to get the water up to the village from this lake what was my first picture of the problem and when I say so the water would be a symbol of the history of the statue and the village that had need for the water will be people's interest.
 So my big obstacle was, I knew the history was there.
-There were good stories behind that statues and I knew the people in the village would be interested in listening to the stories if they would be delivered in the right way, so the same way water works for the village, they would want to have the water, because everyone wants water, but what I needed was to find a way to get the water up there, with the statues my problem was that I needed to get people to go close and get connected with the statues. .
+There were good stories behind that statues and I knew the people in the village would be interested in listening to the stories if they would be delivered in the right way, so the same way water works for the village, they would want to have the water, because everyone wants water, but what I needed was to find a way to get the water up there, with the statues my problem was that I needed to get people to go close and get connect

 What are the main obstacles you have faced during the project?
 How did you solve them?